mkm29/stockula/README.md

   - Save and reuse optimized configurations
   - Export results in JSON, YAML, or CSV formats
 - **🎨 Rich CLI Interface**: Beautiful progress bars, tables, and colored output
-- **🗄️ Database Caching**: Automatic SQLite caching for offline analysis and fast data access
+- **🗄️ TimescaleDB Integration**: High-performance time-series database with simplified 3-file architecture, automatic partitioning, compression, and retention policies for optimal data storage and retrieval
 - **🚀 Modern Python**: Built with uv for fast package management and Pydantic for configuration

 ## 🚀 Quick Start